 - Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. - Diabetes self-management training is covered under certain conditions
+Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.

-20% coinsurance for diabetic testing supplies (includes meters and test strips).
+0% coinsurance if you use a preferred brand of diabetic testing supplies (includes meters and test strips).